 Nestled in the heart of Historic Downtown Brunswick is Oak Grove Cemetery, a three-acre plot that serves as a who’s who of Brunswick’s founding families and notable residents.
 Oak Grove Cemetery was established in 1838 and is the final resting place for many people with about 1,200 graves.
 Of those 1,200 graves, 418 are unmarked and more than 60 are unknown.

 Here you’ll find graves from the early 1800s.
 Spend an afternoon under the sprawling live oaks and cedar trees, and you’ll also be spending an afternoon with some of the Golden Isles’ most elite families.
-From mayors to doctors to plantation owners and everyone in between.
+From mayors to doctors and everyone in between.

 Famed poet Sidney Lanier’s father-in-law, Charles Day, is buried at Oak Grove Cemetery.
-Other notable graves include Ubranus Dart, Brunswick’s founding father, George C. Dent, who owned the lands and built the home at Hofwyl-Broadfield Plantation, and Sir Rosendo Torras, whose son Fernando Torras built the F.J.
+Other notable graves include Urbanus Dart, who is considered to be Brunswick’s founding father, George C. Dent, who owned the lands and built the home at Hofwyl-Broadfield Plantation, and Sir Rosendo Torras, whose son Fernando Torras built the F.J.
 Torras Causeway that connects Brunswick and St. Simons Island.

 Thinking of visiting Oak Grove Cemetery?
-Mark your calendars for Saturday, October 17.
-The Oak Grove Cemetery Society presents “Tales from the Tomb,” a guided historical walking tour of the centuries-old graveyard.
+Plan your trip by first checking out their website, where you can schedule a free, in-person guided tour, find excellent resources for self-guided tours, and even take a virtual tour!
 Learn about some of the most interesting tales of those laid to rest at Oak Grove, including Eardley Westmoreland, who was wed and dead all in a matter of hours, and Fay the May Templeton, “the Queen of Vaudeville.”

 Know Before You Go:

-- Oak Grove Cemetery is open seven days a week from dawn to dusk.
+- Oak Grove Cemetery is open seven days a week from 7:30 a.m. to sunset.

 - Please be respectful of the graves by refraining to walk on them or make rubbings on the headstones.